iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 By querying Shodan, you can:

 - **Discover Uncharted Assets:** Organizations often overlook internet-facing devices like misconfigured servers, IoT devices, or legacy systems.
-A query like `port:22 product:OpenSSH country:IN` can uncover SSH servers in India that a client didn’t know were exposed, expanding your attack surface analysis.
+A query like `port:22 product:OpenSSH country:IN` can uncover SSH servers in India that a client didn't know were exposed, expanding your attack surface analysis.
 - **Identify Configuration Weaknesses:** Banners often expose software versions or default settings (e.g., `http.title:"Index of /"` for directory listings), highlighting misconfigurations ripe for exploitation.
 - **Pinpoint Vulnerabilities:** With filters like `vuln:CVE-2014-0160`, Shodan flags systems potentially affected by known exploits, such as Heartbleed, allowing you to prioritize testing efforts.
 - **Monitor Emerging Threats:** Queries like `port:80 country:CA after:2025-04-01` track newly exposed web servers, enabling proactive defense against recent misconfigurations.

-This reconnaissance lays the groundwork for a comprehensive penetration testing engagement, providing a starting point to assess a target’s security posture before active testing begins.
+This reconnaissance lays the groundwork for a comprehensive penetration testing engagement, providing a starting point to assess a target's security posture before active testing begins.

 Note: Unauthorized access to devices found via Shodan is illegal and unethical.
 This guide focuses on legitimate, ethical use cases for penetration testing, asset management, and threat intelligence.